Maurice Steijn: VVV-Venlo

 Maurice Steijn was appointed head coach of VVV-Venlo in July 2014 and held the position until June 2019.
 In his first two seasons, the team finished seventh and second in the Eerste Divisie, but failed to secure promotion through the play-offs.
 In the 2016–2017 season, VVV-Venlo won the Eerste Divisie title under his leadership, earning promotion to the Eredivisie.
 The club maintained its top-flight status in the following two seasons, finishing fifteenth and twelfth respectively.

 In June 2019, Steijn left VVV-Venlo to become the head coach of Al-Wahda in the United Arab Emirates.

 Al-Wahda

-Maurice Steijn was appointed head coach of Al-Wahda in June 2019 but was dismissed in October 2019 after just a three games in charge.
+Maurice Steijn was appointed head coach of Al-Wahda in June 2019 but was dismissed in October 2019 after just three games in charge.

 NAC Breda

 Maurice Steijn was appointed head coach of NAC Breda in July 2020, signing a three-year contract.
 During the 2020–2021 season, the team finished fifth in the Eerste Divisie and failed to secure promotion after losing to NEC in the play-off final.

 His tenure was marked by internal conflicts, including disagreements with technical director Ton Lokhoff and criticism from supporters over the team's defensive playing style.
 In June 2021, Steijn resigned from his position due to threats directed at him and his family.